Skip to content

 • the view implements Ibexa\Core\MVC\Symfony\View\CachableView

-• cache is not disabled on the individual view
+• cache isn't disabled on the individual view

 If that checks out, the response is adapted with the following: